lavalink-devs/Lavalink/IMPLEMENTATION.md

 #### Track Loading
 This endpoint is used to resolve audio tracks for use with the [Update Player](#update-player) endpoint.
-> `/loadtracks?identifier=dQw4w9WgXcQ` is deprecated and for removal in v4
+> `/loadtracks?identifier=dQw4w9WgXcQ` is deprecated and marked for removal in v4
 ```
 GET /v3/loadtracks?identifier=dQw4w9WgXcQ
 ```